Yuanyuan-Shi/PowerOutagePredictor/README.md

 # Power Outage Predictor

 As the name suggests, Power Outage Predictor is a python package dedicated to predict power outages given certain weather conditions.
 Although the package can be implemented in any, the package was developed using utilities and weather data in Seattle, WA; hence caution should be made on prediction power outage elsewhere.
-A GUI implementation of the package is also available, though it is not complete.
+A GUI implementation of the package is also available.

 ## License
 Since we do not plan to commercialize this, this project is under the permissive MIT license.
 If anything changes, we will be sure to update accordingly.
 If you do happen to want to use any parts of this project, please do give reference.
 For more details, please read LICENSE.md